 The Spatial-Planning Department of Vienna's Technical University is now 50 years old.
 Eugene was invited to create events for its birthday in November 2020, but since these all moved digital, we revive them now.
 This is a Department which Eugene argues has had more influence over how the city works and feels, than any other.

 Eugene Quinn, presenter of this tour, wants to point out the advantages and development of a more feminine city.
-Indeed, Vienna's gender-mainstreaming policy was so pioneering and fully-realised, that the UN copied-and-paste it as their own, in 1994.
+Indeed, Vienna's gender-mainstreaming policy was so pioneering and fully-realised, that the UN copied-and-pasted it as their own, in 1994.
 On this tour, we will explore what this means in practice, and some examples of best-practice.
 And so we have chosen Mariahilf as our focus Bezirk, since this was the pioneer place for experiments, back in the early days.
-Eugene finds that, in contrast with London, Wien is a deeply feminine city, from the above strategy, to all new road names being female, men sitting down to urinate, this being a safe city for women at night, Baroque & Jugendstil style, and this city not being turbo-capitalist.
+Eugene finds that, in contrast with London, Wien is a deeply feminine city, from the above strategy, to all new road names being female, men sitting down to urinate, this being a safe city for women at night, Baroque & Jugendstil style, and Vienna not being turbo-capitalist.

-Eugene Quinn was one of three independent curators asked by the City of Vienna in 2019, to create 3 days of events exploring public space in Vienna, called #kommraus - Forum Öffentlicher Raum.
+Eugene was one of three independent curators asked by the City of Vienna in 2019, to create 3 days of events exploring public space in Vienna, called #kommraus - Forum Öffentlicher Raum.
 Eugene also does occasional lectures and adventures in TU Raumplanung Department.
 He campaigns for a more walkable and liveable city.

 Good public space is about little details, which make the whole thing work better.
 TU Raumplanung understands this, and has been pushing for a greater understanding of sociology amongst its architects and spatial-planners.
 This focus remains sadly rare in higher education.
 Since this is summer 2021, we will of course be visiting one of the most-discussed city-planning debates of this year, the Naschmarkt car park proposals.